leonheld/Agnokasten/README.md

 2. ~~Add more support for a environment-agnostic filesystem.~~
 3. Add support for file tracking and text-based network visualization.
 4. Better group integration.
+5. Add a json file to hold all metadata information about zetts already created.